 I work at the intersection of computing and physics.
-My background is in theoretical physics, with a Ph.
+My background is in theoretical physics; I received my Ph.
 D. in particle theory from the University of Chicago.
-I now work in scientific computing at Fermilab, where I head the Scientific Computing Division's Scientific Software Infrastructure department, managing a group of 18 developers and scientists.
-My technical work is in high performance computing and computational accelerator physics.
-I specialize in emerging technologies and massively parallel computations on supercomputers.
+I now lead the Scientific Computing Division at Fermilab.
+My technical work is in quantum computing, high performance computing and computational accelerator physics.

-Although my current focus is on computing, I have unique experience in physics, having worked on all aspects of particle physics, including accelerators, experiments and theory.
+I have worked on all aspects of particle physics, including accelerators, experiments

 phone: +1 630 840-2430